 Now let’s look on product discovery in Agile team.

-Whole product discovery process is centred across cross-functional collaboration among Product, Design, and Engineering.
+The whole product discovery process is centered across cross-functional collaboration among Product, Design, and Engineering.
 And these are applied to Agile principles.

 Agile methods are usually utilized by software product teams.
 On the other hand, when working on a feature or an epic, the team has a clear idea of what they are going to deliver and what their value is.
 This helps them prioritize the most important parts of the project.